Random matrices: Examples and generalizations

-The $P+Q-1$ unknown coefficients $s_k$ play the same role as the polynomial $\bar{P}(x)$ in the case of our Hermitian matrix model.
-In particular, the assumption that we have only one cut fixes all these coefficient, and $f$ has the following rational parametrization in terms of $z\in \bar{\mathbb{C}}$,
+where the $P+Q-1$ $x$-independent coefficients $s_k$ play the same role as the coefficients of the polynomial $\overline{P}(x)$ in the case of our Hermitian matrix model.
+In particular, the assumption that we have only one cut fixes all these coefficients, and leads to a rational parametrization of $f$ that generalizes the Joukowsky map,

-Using the equilibrium density that is determined by this saddle point computation, it is possible to find the leading asymptotic behaviour of the HOMFLY polynomial of the torus knot $\mathfrak K_{P,Q}$.
+It is then possible to compute the equilibrium density, and to find the leading large $N$ asymptotic behaviour of the HOMFLY polynomial of the torus knot $\mathfrak K_{P,Q}$ \cite{Brini:2011}.